Instructions for Returning to Earth

 Mostly.

-You still misplace your thoughts mid-sentence.
-Still get halfway through cleaning your room and end up emotionally dismantling the time someone said you were too much.
+You still lose your thoughts mid-sentence.
+Still start cleaning your room and end up emotionally dismantling something someone said to you five years ago.
+Still disappear sometimes without moving.

-But you’re learning how to stay a little longer each time.
+But you are learning how to stay a little longer each time.

 You start naming things again.
 The plants.
 The stove.
-The light that hits your floor at 3:17pm and makes you want to write something you won’t show anyone.
+The light that hits the floor in the afternoon and makes you want to write something you will not show anyone.

 You begin to forgive the version of you that left.
 You begin to trust the version that showed back up.

 You let the day happen without rewriting it.
-You sit through discomfort without narrating.
-You text a friend not to apologize, but just to say, “I was thinking of that time you made me laugh so hard I forgot the month.”
+You sit through discomfort without narrating it.
+You text a friend not to apologize, but just to say, “I was thinking about that time you made me laugh so hard I forgot what month it was.”

 Some part of you still leaves.
-That’s okay.
-The point isn’t staying always.
+That is okay.

 The point is knowing how to come back.